 Its timber is heavy and strong, making it highly resistant to insect attack and decay.
 It is therefore much sought after in local markets as a building material for use in flooring, structural beams and wall panelling/lining.
 Worldwide, its timber, being highly resonant, is also used to make musical instruments.

 Brazilian rosewood is threatened by illegal logging and habitat loss.
 Today, the Brazilian Atlantic Forest retains just 7% of its original cover and the Brazilian rosewood now only occurs in fragmented, small populations with low genetic variability in the Brazilian states of Bahia, Minas Gerais, Espırito Santo, Rio de Janeiro and Sao Paulo.
 Furthermore, the regeneration of this species may be limited, possibly as a result of high seed predation by rodents.

-In 1992, in response to the threat of logging, Brazilian rosewood became the first ever tree species to be listed on CITES, prohibiting international trade in the timber or other products from this species.
-Despite its inclusion on Appendix 1 of CITES the species continues to be illegally logged and traded internationally.
+In 1992, in response to the threat of logging, Brazilian rosewood became one of the first ever tree species to be listed on Appendix 1 of CITES, prohibiting international trade in the timber or other products from this species.
+Despite its inclusion the species continues to be illegally logged and traded internationally.
 For example, in 2009, 249 sheets of Brazilian rosewood timber were seized by TRAFFIC police in Rotterdam.

 Conservation of small populations of this species is already taking place in protected areas such as the Serra do Mar State Park, an area covering over 315,000 ha that helps to connect smaller fragmented areas of forest.

 An organisation in Brazil known as Dalbergia Preservation is creating small plantations of the species for reforestation.
 They also aim to protect remaining trees to assure that the seed stocks needed for future plantations are genetically diverse.